 Higher education institutions are the most important institutions of international cooperation in the educational system.
-The University of Szeged and the University of Novi Sad have showed the greatest potentials in terms of joint educational programmes and materials, and other forms of collaboration.
-The students originating from Vojvodina represent a growing share among those of the Szeged University.
+The University of Szeged, the Neumann János University, University of Public Service (Faculty of Water Sciences) and the University of Novi Sad have showed the greatest potentials in terms of joint educational programmes and materials, and other forms of collaboration.
+The students originating from Vojvodina represent a growing share among those of the University of Szeged.